CAWL-ecommerce/cawl-plugin-prestashop/README.md

 ## Compatibility with other payment solutions

-Please note that at this time, Cawl payment solutions module is not compatible with [Worldline payment solutions](https://github.com/wl-online-payments-direct/plugin-prestashop) module.
+Please note that at this time, the Cawl payment solutions module is not compatible with the [Worldline payment solutions](https://github.com/wl-online-payments-direct/plugin-prestashop) module.